NICE: NIH Integrated Chemical Environment

 - New PFAS Chemical Quick List, and updated RoC Classifications Chemical Quick List.

-Several posters presented at the 2024 annual meeting of the American Society for Cellular and Computational Toxicology describe features included in recent or planned ICE releases:
+Several posters presented at the 2024 annual meeting of the American Society for Cellular and Computational Toxicology describe features included in recent or planned NICE releases:

 - Hill et al.: "Incorporating Ontologies into High-throughput Screening Assay Annotations to Facilitate Interpretation and Increase Data Use"